 Haleakala Fast Facts

-- Haleakala National Park covers a total area of 30,183 acres
+Haleakala covers a total area of 30,183 acres or 47 square miles.

-- The highest elevation found in Haleakala is 10,023 feet at Haleakala Summit
+Haleakala’s lowest point is 0 feet at the Pacific Ocean.
+The highest point in Haleakala is 10,023 feet at the Haleakala Summit.

 Where is Haleakala National Park?

 Haleakala National Park is on the island of Maui in Hawaii.
 Flights from the United States mainland are available from a wide variety of cities, on all major US airlines.
 Flights to Honolulu are also available from other places around the world.
 Further directions and maps can be found at Getting to Haleakala.